-- f) The technical presentations and content of the workshop served as a reminder of the highly trans-disciplinary (convergent) nature of 21st century technology devents, with scientific disciplinary convergence going the fields of chemistry and biology.
-State of the science advice with other release communities (especially a constant of the workshop served as a reminder of the workshop served as a reminder of the highly trans-disciplinary (convergent) and scientific disciplinary convergence going the science advice with other release communities (especially a constant of the workshop served as a reminder of the highly trans-disciplinary (convergent) and scientific disciplinary convergence going the scien - In the Shapes Parties could also

-The next steps
+The technical presentations and content of the workshop served as a reminder of the highly trans-disciplinary (convergent) nature of 21st century technology de nt. with scientific disciplinary convergence going the fields of chemistry and biology. science advice with other relation 26 endorse communities (especial stakeholders) stakeholders report and these a the relevance of g) s acknowledged that cechnology engagement, and mongst States Parties could also The next steps

-- The SAB will prepare a report to the Forth Review Conference based on the series of four workshops conducted: - Chemical Forensic (Helsinki, June 2016) - Medical Countermeasures (Paris, October, 2016) - Innovative Technologies for Chemical Security (Rio De Janeiro, July 2017) - Trends in Chemical Industry (Zagreb, October 2017) - Jonathan will explain more...
+- The SAB will prepare a report to the Forth Review Conference based on the series of four workshops conducted : - Chemical Forensic (Helsinki, June 2016) - Medical Countermeasures (Paris, October, 2016) - Innovative Technologies for Chemical Security (Rio De Janeiro, July 2017) - Trends in Chemical Industry (Zagreb, October 2017) - Jonathan will explain more...